Shell Script · Conditional Statements

 Error Handling

-Handle success and failure cases properly.
+Handle success and failure conditions properly.

 Syntax of if, elif, else